MixOfWar/cyber-security-glossary-reference/README.md

-This application was created to facilitate a smaller list of commonly used JavaScript for easy reference.
-Most details are pulled from MDN (https://developer.mozilla.org/en-US/) and Git (https://git-scm.com/).
-Each piece is directly linked to the MDN or Git that it refers to.
-This is created with mobile, tablet, and desktop in mind.
-Please enjoy.
+This application was created to facilitate a cyber security glossary for ease of access and visual control of information.

 # Getting Started with Create React App